al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 skills: SQL, programming, google analytics, databases, etc...

-Improve something* - Particularly in big systems and organizations, that have many moving parts(variables) it can be very hard / impossible to predict the impact of a change.
+**Improve something - Particularly in big systems and organizations, that have many moving parts(variables) it can be very hard / impossible to predict the impact of a change.
 Very often the organization current status is a result of random lucky / unlucky events (and often external) at the right / wrong time.
 Typically the process of change(improvement) is a sequence of trial and errors until a change works out.
-So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of (potentially useful) changes and in focusing in the right direction.
+So, instead of choosing changes "blindly", data analysis can help with narrowing down the search space of (potentially useful) changes and in focusing efforts in the right direction.

 *Insight* triggers *Action* that allows for *Improvement*

---
+---

 ## How?
 The Data Analysis Process for Improvements